Quest-360/CodeChef_task1/README.md

 # CodeChef_task1
 This app is made for codechef task 1.
 An apk of the app is provided and all the project files are available in the "CodeChefApp_TaskAniruddha" folder.
+The mp4 screen recording of the app is also included in the repo.
 App screenshots:-